raspibolt/raspibolt/guide/bitcoin/electrum-server.md

   $ cargo clean
   $ cargo build --locked --release

+  # When executing the cargo clean command you may receive the following message.
+If you do, please check the 'Update cargo source' section before continuing.
+  > error: failed to parse manifest at `/home/admin/rust/electrs/Cargo.toml`
+  > Caused by:
+      failed to parse the `edition` key
+  > Caused by:
+      this version of Cargo is older than the `2021` edition, and only  supports `2015` and `2018` editions.

   # Back up the old version and update
   $ sudo cp /usr/local/bin/electrs /usr/local/bin/electrs-old
   $ sudo install -m 0755 -o root -g root -t /usr/local/bin ./target/release/electrs